 1. Visit the Main Toolbar and click on the drop-down arrow next to the Build option.

-3. Allow the Build to finish.
-Once the Build process is done, you will get a clear view of the final look of your project.
+3. Allow the build to finish.
+Once the process is done, you will get a clear view of the final look of your project.

-4. Click the Play button in the Main Toolbar to play the progress in the editor.
+4. Click the Play button in the Main Toolbar to see your progress in the editor.

-With the Build of the level lighting and the Play in the Editor, you should quickly test the various aspects of your projects and perform the common actions.
-For example, you can change the lighting effect to moonlight or the night scene, add an extra room, and things.
+With the build and the editor, you can quickly test the various aspects of your projects and perform common actions.
+For example, you can change the lighting effect to moonlight or the night scene or add an extra room.

-We have tried to help designers understand the basics of using Unreal Engine editor and how-to for VR projects through this quick start guide.
-Based on the project-specific needs, designers can structure and enable various content on the project.
-They can build a project dedicated completely to VR, enable a water rendering system, provide ground cover effects, etc.
+We have tried to help designers understand the basics of using Unreal Engine editor and create VR projects through this quick start guide.
+Based on their project-specific needs, designers can structure and enable various contents.
+They can build a project dedicated completely to VR, implement a water rendering system, provide ground cover effects and so on.

 Sneak peek of Unreal Engine 5

-Unreal Engine 5 will empower creators and the developer community all across the globe, allowing them to build more immersive and realistic gaming projects that deliver next-generation experiences to the players.
-Let’s check out some of the most awaited features of Unreal Engine 5:
+Unreal Engine 5 will empower creators and the developer community all across the globe, allowing them to build more immersive and realistic gaming projects that deliver next-generation experiences to players.
+Let us look at some of the most awaited features of Unreal Engine 5:

-- You can create projects with innovative features such as Nanite and Lumen that will considerably improve the visual fidelity.
+Designers can create projects with innovative features such as Nanite and Lumen, which focuses on improving the visual fidelity.

-- With UE5, you will have the tools and editors to create bigger worlds to support large gaming projects.
+With UE5, designers will have the tools and editors to create bigger worlds to support large gaming projects.

-- The UE5 is undergoing constant testing and optimization to deliver a complete range of features and functionalities- everything in a tool.
-Anyone can share their thoughts regarding the upgrade by joining their community forum and contributing their ideas.
+Unreal Engine 5 is undergoing constant testing and optimization to deliver a complete range of features and functionalities in one tool.
+Anyone can share their thoughts regarding the upgrade and contribute ideas by joining Unreal Engine’s community forum.

-Unreal Engine brings infinite possibilities for enterprises to push their business forward through real-time 3D projects spanning games, media & entertainment, live events, and simulation.
-However, the gaming industry is much into Unreal development as the platform supports the development of feature-complete projects that can be integrated into the Metaverse and complement their existing business models.
-To utilize the full benefits of this 3D development tool, a team of dedicated Unreal developers is required to provide unique and uncompromised services and create a project as visioned.
+Unreal Engine brings infinite possibilities for enterprises to push their businesses forward through real-time 3D projects spanning games, media and entertainment, live events, and simulation.
+The gaming industry is deep into development using Unreal Engine because the platform supports feature-complete projects that can be integrated into the metaverse, complementing their existing business models.
+To get the full benefits of this 3D development tool, enterprises must hire a team of dedicated Unreal developers who provide unique and uncompromised services and create a project as envisioned.

 If you want to create a project on Unreal Engine, we can help you to launch the most interactive and photorealism games.
 Connect with our experts to discuss your project requirements.